henrikstengaard/hst-imager/readme.md

 > Hst Imager filters out fixed disks, so only USB attached physical drives are accessible.
 Be very sure to select the correct physical drive.
 Otherwise Hst Imager might destroy your disk and it's file system.
 > Raw disk access requires administrator privileges, so you need to run as administrator or with sudo.

-## Versions and supported operating systems
+## Supported operating systems

-Hst Imager comes as a gui and a console version.

 Hst Imager supports following operating systems:
 - Windows
 - macOS
 - Linux

+## Versions

+Hst Imager comes as a gui and a console version.

 ### Gui